markets/invisible_captcha/README.md

 * `sentence_for_humans`: text for real users if input field was visible.
 By default, it uses I18n (see below)
 * `honeypots`: collection of default honeypots, used by the view helper, called with no args, to generate the honeypot field name
 * `visual_honeypots`: make honeypots visible, also useful to test/debug your implementation.
-* `timestamp_threshold`: fastest time (4 seconds by default) to expect a human to submit the form (see [original article by Yoav Aner](http://blog.gingerlime.com/2012/simple-detection-of-comment-spam-in-rails/) outlining the idea)
+* `timestamp_threshold`: fastest time (in seconds) to expect a human to submit the form (see [original article by Yoav Aner](http://blog.gingerlime.com/2012/simple-detection-of-comment-spam-in-rails/) outlining the idea).
+By default, 4 seconds.
 * `timestamp_error_message`: flash error message thrown when form submitted quicker than the `timestamp_threshold` value.
 It uses I18n by default.

 To change these defaults, add the following to an initializer (recommended `config/initializers/invisible_captcha.rb`):